TradeTracker/docs/docs/index.md

 ![Portfolio](documentation-images/portfolios.PNG)

 * **Exchange:**
-By selecting an Exchange Platform by choice, the app recoginises the price-tickers from the markets available to trade on that exchange.
+Select the Exchange Platform, the app recoginises the price-tickers from the markets available to trade on that exchange.
 If your exchange is not listed, please contact us and we will add it as soon as possible.

 * **Fees:**